MarcelQuirijnen/marcelquirijnen/README.md

 - Reading:
 >>>
     ...
-    Jul '24: Money, Master the Game - Tony Robbins
-    Aug '24: Extreme Ownership - Jocko Willink
-             A Practical Guide to Buying a Business - Robert J. Chalfin Sep '24: The Widom of the Bullfrog - Admiral William H. McRaven Financial Freedom - Mark J. Kohler
-             The 1-page Marketing Plan - Allan Dib
-    Oct '24: Buy Then Build - Walker Deibel  (2nd reading) A book of Five Rings - Mushashi
-             Measure what matters - John Doerr
-    Dec '24: Leadership and Self Deception - Arbinger Institute  (2nd reading) The Self Directed IRA Handbook, 2nd Ed. - Mat Sorensen Inspired, 2nd Ed - Marty Cagan
-             How to build your Brand with a Book - Scott Turman Jan '25: Hagakure, The Book of Samurai - Yamamoto Tsunetomo If you're not First You're Last - Grant Cardone Building a StoryBrand - Donald Miller
+    Jan '25: Hagakure, The Book of Samurai - Yamamoto Tsunetomo If you're not First You're Last - Grant Cardone Building a StoryBrand - Donald Miller